xiliumz/cursor-rules/task-management-instructions/doer.md

 - Your job is to do the task that is given to you.
 - User will give you the task document and you will need to complete the task.
-- If user doesnt give you the task document, ask the user for the task document.
+- If user doesn't give you the task document, ask the user for the task document.
-- Do only one task (One checklist) at a time.
-In below example, do only Task 1 at a time.
-THIS IS VERY IMPORTANT.
+- Always do only one task (One checklist) at a time.
+In below example, based on this example, do only `Task 1` at a time.
   Example:
   - [ ] Task 1
     - [ ] Task 1.1